triton-inference-server/server/docs/faq.md

 orchestration environment will run a different Triton for each GPU and an load balancer will be used to divide inference requests across the available Triton instances.

+## If the server segfaults, how can I debug it?

+The NGC build is a Release build and does not contain Debug symbols.
+The build.py as well defaults to a Release build.
+Refer to the instructions in [build.md](build.md#building-with-debug-symbols) to create a Debug build of Triton.
+This will help find the cause of the segmentation fault when looking at the gdb trace for the segfault.